Northern Virginia schools want to send kids into classrooms again. Will teachers come back, too?

 Teachers’ unions in all three districts, which together enroll nearly 300,000 students, are deploring the return plans as unclear, ill-conceived and insufficient to keep teachers safe during the pandemic.
 Educators are asking for more comprehensive cleaning, coronavirus reporting and contact tracing protocols.
 And they are arguing that school officials should slow down the return-to-school timeline.

 “What would happen if a student or employee develops covid?
-We’re not sure,” said Sandy Sullivan, president of the 3,800-strong Loudoun Education Assocation.
+We’re not sure,” said Sandy Sullivan, president of the 3,800-strong Loudoun Education Association.
 “It just seems there are a lot of balls up in the air with no clear answers.”

 Washington-area schools inch toward reopening plans, stirring strong emotions among parents, teachers and students